 On the other hand, I have a handful that seems to drop all their feathers at once and wander around looking diseased and quite unattractive for weeks at a time.
 Both ways are normal and you’ll see your chickens fit anywhere between the two extremes.

 Hens will also get bald patches due to.. attention from the roosters.
 If the hens are molting you will see the new feathers grow in, if it’s rooster related they’ll be sporting bare skin that usually looks red.

 What Should I Do When My Chickens Molt?

 You don’t have to really do anything.
-It’s a good ideas to keep an eye out from any broken blood feathers.
-Feathers are very fragile when they grow in and they can bleed a lot if they get broken or damaged.
+It’s a good idea to keep an eye out for any broken blood feathers.
+Feathers are very fragile when they grow and they can bleed a lot if they get broken or damaged.

 What Shouldn’t I Do?